josylad/My-Neighborhood/README.md

 ## User Story

-- Users need to Sign in to the application to post projects and review projects.
+- Users need to Sign in to the application to start using it

-- Users can view different projects and their details.
+- Users can Set up a profile about them and a general location and their neighborhood name

-- Users can post a project to be rated/viewed.
+- Users Find a list of different businesses in my neighborhood.

-- Users can search for different projects.
+- Users can search for different businesses in their neighborhood.

--  Users can view projects overall score.
+-  Users can Find Contact Information for the health department and Police authorities near my neighborhood.

--  Users can view their profile page with all their published projects.
+-  Users can Change their neighborhood when I decide to move out.

--  Users can rate/review other users' projects.
+-  Users can Only view details of a single neighborhood.

 # **SETUP/INSTALLATION.**